redibox/core/README.md

 [![build](https://travis-ci.org/redibox/core.svg)](https://travis-ci.org/redibox/core)
 [![License](https://img.shields.io/npm/l/redibox.svg)](/LICENSE)

 Redis connection and PUBSUB subscription manager for node.
 Built for performance, powered by [ioredis](https://github.com/luin/ioredis) ([for now](/docs/experimental-client.md)).
+Maintained by [TeamFA](https://github.com/teamfa).

-## What can you do with RediBox?
+## What is it?

-RediBox offers out of the box support for clusters, sentinels and standalone redis servers.
-It also provides easy utilities around redis client connection monitoring, scaling cluster reads with [`READONLY`](http://redis.io/commands/readonly), advanced subscriptions via PUBSUB (in the easy to use node.js Event Emitter format), lua script management and executing commands against a cluster.
+RediBox is a NodeJS library which interacts with Redis to provide solutions to common use-cases in your application.
+It features out of the box support for clusters, sentinels or standalone redis servers.
+RediBox core provides utilities for managing your Redis client including client connection monitoring, advanced subscriptions via PUBSUB, lua script management and more.

-RediBox is also easily extensible via [Hooks](https://github.com/redibox/core#hooks).
+### Features

+The additional features RediBox offers are provided as [extensible hooks](/docs/creating-custom-hooks.md) which can be used on a per project level:

+ - [Cache](https://github.com/redibox/cache) - Redis as a cache layer made simple.
+ - [Job](https://github.com/redibox/job) - High performance, robust and flexible queue/worker system powered by redis.
+ - [Memset](https://github.com/redibox/memset) - Synchronised data sets stored in memory across all servers - for quick synchronous access to data that is commonly used but not likely to update frequently.
+ - [Schedule](https://github.com/redibox/schedule) - Cross server task scheduling made easy.
+ - [Throttle](https://github.com/redibox/throttle) - Provides lua scripts to throttle things, i.e. 100 inbound http reqs per user every 10secs
+ - [Trend](https://github.com/redibox/trend) - Track trending data with Node - using Bitly Forget-Table type data structures.
+ - [API](https://github.com/redibox/api) - A JSON API for RediBox.
+(Work in progress).

 ## Getting Started